How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 two business professionals looking at a phone

-Impactful ways to retain real estate agents
+Proven ways to retain real estate agents in 2026

 Offer competitive compensation and incentives